Measuring Transport

 In most cases, no single indicator is adequate, so a set of indicators that reflect various objectives and perspectives are used.
 Which indicators are selected and how they are weighted and presented implicitly defines the value placed on different objectives.
 For example, if a community values nonmotorized transport it is important to include suitable indicators of pedestrian and cycling conditions in transportation planning.

-TDM Performance Indicators
+Transportation Demand Management Performance Indicators

-Below are common performance indicators used to Evaluate TDM programs.
+Below are common Performance Indicators used to Evaluate TDM programs.
 These indicators can be defined for a particular time (such as peak-hour) and geographic location (such as a particular destination, district or region).

 · Awareness – the portion of potential users who are aware of a program or service.